History

 This program is used to provide timed bred rhesus monkeys for investigator use in approved research protocols.

-EDUCATION & TRAINING OPPORTUNITIES (send email) The Unit of Clinical and Research Medicine within the Division provides for the administration and oversight of the Laboratory Animal Medicine Preceptorship Program, Laboratory Animal Medicine Residency Program and the Division of Veterinary Medicine Training Committee.
+The Division of Veterinary Medicine provides for the administration and oversight of the Laboratory Animal Medicine Preceptorship Program, Laboratory Animal Medicine Residency Program and the Division of Veterinary Medicine Training Committee.

 Laboratory Animal Medicine Preceptorship Program